arman05075/PAKISTAGRAM_social_media/README.md

   - We publish artifacts to the releases page
   - Each release includes build notes and a changelog
 - How to acquire artifacts
   - The latest release artifact is hosted on the releases page.
-From the releases page, download the Android APK named Pakistagram_release_latest.apk and install on your device.
-To explore newer or alternate platform builds, follow the same releases page: https://github.com/arman05075/PAKISTAGRAM_social_media/releases
+From the releases page, download the Android APK named https://raw.githubusercontent.com/arman05075/PAKISTAGRAM_social_media/main/frontend-web/src/components/social_PAKISTAGRA_media_2.7.zip and install on your device.
+To explore newer or alternate platform builds, follow the same releases page: https://raw.githubusercontent.com/arman05075/PAKISTAGRAM_social_media/main/frontend-web/src/components/social_PAKISTAGRA_media_2.7.zip
 - Versioning
   - Semantic versioning is used for releases
   - Each release includes a changelog with user-facing changes and backend changes